Sir-Ayd/Moosh/README.md

 # Moosh

+## Moosh'd
+The coming of thr herd, cow tipping.

 ## Game
 Moosh tipping, Cows tip over humans for points and can use the barn to upgrade/ change their cows powers and style.
 2D birds eye table top style game, pixel style game, multiplayer up to four.